elfmz/far2l/colorer/src/Colorer-library/README.md

 * `COLORER_USE_ZIPINPUTSOURCE` - Enable the ability to work with schemes in zip archives.
 Default 'ON'.
 * `COLORER_USE_DEEPTRACE` - Use trace logging.
 Default 'OFF'.
 * `COLORER_USE_ICU_STRINGS` - Use ICU library for strings.
 Default 'ON'.
-* `COLORER_USE_LIBXML` - Use LibXml2 library for parse xml, instead XercesC.
-Default 'OFF'.

 Links
 ========================